Composer & Sound Designer

 A talented composer and sound designer with a wealth of skills, knowledge and experience in scoring to picture

-My style embodies my musical background.
-Trained classically from an early age, as a violinist I performed in various instrumental groups and developed an obsession with orchestral music, listening to works by composers such as Beethoven, Berlioz, Rachmaninov, Shostakovich, Mahler, Debussy, and Stravinsky.
-In my late teens, I fell in love with early 90s electronica by artists such as Aphex Twin, The Orb, Orbital, Biosphere and The Future Sound of London.
-Hence, orchestral and electronic instrumentation often feature in the music I write.
+My style embodies my musical background, an eclectic mix of experience.
+Trained classically from an early age, I performed in various instrumental groups and soon developed an obsession with orchestral music, listening to works by concert composers such as Bach, Beethoven, Shostakovich, Debussy, Stravinsky, and Messiaen.
+In my late teens, I developed a love for more electronic-style music by artists such as Aphex Twin, The Orb, Orbital, Biosphere and The Future Sound of London.
+These two contrasting instrumentations are often fused in the music I write.

-Over the years I have developed an instinct for enhancing film narratives through the shaping of soundtracks.
-I see music and sound as being part of the same spectrum and therefore treat them with equal consideration.
-This leads to a frequent blurring of the lines between these two sonic forces in my work.
+I interpret music and sound as being part of the same spectrum which often leads to a frequent blurring of the lines between these sonic powers in my work.

 Mark